sys-bio/tellurium/docs/antimony.rst

      k1 = 0.1
    end

-In subsequent examples in this tutorial, we'll be using this syntax to name the examples, but for simple models, the name is optional.
+In subsequent examples in this tutorial, we’ll be using this syntax to name the examples, but for simple models, the name is optional.
 Later, when we discuss submodels, this will become more important.